jakedowns/ghost-inspector-helpers/README.md

 ## Importable Testing Utilities

 How to use:
 - You could _technically_ import as many of these Helper Tests using the .json files in the [ImportableTestingUtilities](ImportableTestingUtilities) folder.
 I'd import them them in a fresh "Importables" Suite.
-Using the instructions here: [https://ghostinspector.com/docs/selenium-import-export/#import-json]() BUT-- I haven't tested that yet...
+Using the instructions here: [https://ghostinspector.com/docs/selenium-import-export/#import-json]()
+    - unfortunately, this import method must be done one test at a time, and it requires you to stub in the tests by hand first, then update the IDs in the JSON files to match your new destination stubs.
+        - __I'll look into altering my `backup.py` script to support exporting the more easily importable "Selenium IDE v1" format soon__
+        - I'll also be looking into creating an `import.py` script to help with this process
-- the better way (altho slower) way, would probably be to go through the Readme's here: [https://github.com/jakedowns/ghost-inspector-helpers/tree/master/readmes]() and see which helpers you'd like to try, then recreate them yourself using the documented steps.
+- for now, the better way (altho slower?) way, would probably be to go through the Readme's here: [https://github.com/jakedowns/ghost-inspector-helpers/tree/master/readmes]() and see which helpers you'd like to try, then recreate them yourself using the documented steps.
 LMK if you run into any issues.
 Happy to help.

 ### 1. _Ghost Inspector Email Service wait for Emails to arrive in ___email.ghostinspector.com___ inbox_